-Hot dogs to lost sheep - Mulgrew's Utd journey
+Hot dogs and lost sheep - Mulgrew's Utd journey

 One thing that has remained the same, though, is his enthusiasm.
 Most mornings since rejoining last summer, he has left home near Glasgow and picked up team-mates Tony Watt, Marc McNulty and Liam Smith en route to United's St Andrews base.

-Coffee and capers abound - with footage of Mulgrew's earnest cajoling as Watt rescued an escaped sheep worth digging out on social media - and that lively company makes the journey go faster.
+Coffee and capers abound - footage of Mulgrew's earnest cajoling as Watt rescued an escaped sheep is worth digging out on social media - and that lively company makes the journey go faster.

 But surely there must be times when the 140-odd mile round trip holds little appeal for a man who has hoarded enough accomplishments to sate most players?